ballerina-platform/ballerina-dev-website/learn/cli-commands.md

 ## Manage projects

 Ballerina projects are the way to organize real world Ballerina development tasks.
-Learn more about it in <a href="/learn/how-to-structure-ballerina-code">How to Structure Ballerina Code</a>.

 <table class="cComandTable">
 <tr>
 <td class="cCommand">new</td>
 <td class="cDescription">Create a Ballerina project.
+For more information, see <a href="/learn/how-to-structure-ballerina-code">How to Structure Ballerina Code</a>.
 </td>
 </tr>
 </table>